Your Checklist for Starting a Business in Colorado

 • Overall scores the students achieve on standardized testing.

-Overall, the Tax Foundation has Colorado ranked 7th in the nation2 for the corporate tax climate.
+Overall, the Tax Foundation has Colorado ranked 7th in the nation for the corporate tax climate.
 Currently, Colorado has a 4.4% corporate income tax rate and a 2.9% state sales tax rate, giving the business environment of the state ample opportunity to thrive.

 A Guide to Starting a Business in Colorado